damianhakert/damianhakert.github.io/source/about/index.md

 title: About Us
 ---

-## GitLab B.V.
+## GitLab Inc.

-GitLab B.V is the company behind the [GitLab open-source project](https://gitlab.com/gitlab-org/gitlab-ce/) which is hosted on [GitLab.com](https://gitlab.com) (our free hosted service).
+GitLab Inc. is the company behind the [GitLab open-source project](https://gitlab.com/gitlab-org/gitlab-ce/) which is hosted on [GitLab.com](https://gitlab.com) (our free hosted service).
 GitLab is a Rails application providing Git repository management with fine grained access controls, code reviews, issue tracking, activity feeds, wikis and continuous integration.
-GitLab B.V has 4 offerings, 3 of which are free:
+GitLab Inc. has 4 offerings, 3 of which are free:

 1. [GitLab.com](https://about.gitlab.com/gitlab-com/) - free SaaS for public and private repositories, support can be purchased
 1. [GitLab Community Edition (CE)](https://about.gitlab.com/features/#community) - free, self hosted application, support from [Community](https://about.gitlab.com/getting-help/)
 1. [GitLab Enterprise Edition (EE)](https://about.gitlab.com/pricing/) - paid, self hosted application, comes with additional features and support
 1. [GitLab Continuous Integration (CI)](https://about.gitlab.com/gitlab-ci/) - free, self hosted application that integrates with GitLab CE/EE.
-Also availble as SaaS at [ci.gitlab.com](https://ci.gitlab.com)
+Also available as SaaS at [ci.gitlab.com](https://ci.gitlab.com)

-GitLab B.V also offers:
+GitLab Inc. also offers:

 1. [Git and GitLab Training](https://about.gitlab.com/training/)
 1. [Consulting](https://about.gitlab.com/consultancy/)